-Throwback 2011: When Gambhir’s 97 Guided India to The World Cup
+Throwback 2011: When Gambhir’s 97 Guided India to World Cup Glory

-Six years back to the day, a fresh chapter of Indian cricket was written at Mumbai’s Wankhede Stadium.
+Nine years back, to the day, a fresh chapter of Indian cricket was written at Mumbai’s Wankhede Stadium.

 MS Dhoni and his band of extraordinary cricketers chased down the 275-run target set by Sri Lanka and became the first host team to win the ICC World Cup.
 The skipper himself hit the winning runs and the celebrations continued for weeks.